JessRudder/RailsConf/talk-draft.md

 Well, we're a room full of (mostly) web developers.
 So, lets talk about security in web apps instead.

-At the risk of stretching a metaphor a bit too far, I'd argue that our web applications have a vulnerability that's very similar to the one Susie was exploiting at that old coffee shop.
+At the risk of stretching that coffee shop metaphor a bit too far, I'd argue that our web applications have a vulnerability that's very similar to the one Susie was exploiting.

 SQL injection.

-We'll go into more detail in a minute, but, in brief, it's when someone closes out a legitimate transaction with your database then immediately tries to sneak more database interactions in there in order to walk off with something a whole lot more valuable than coffee.
+We'll go into more detail in a minute, but, in brief, it's when someone closes out a legitimate transaction with your database then immediately tries to sneak more SQL commands in there so they can interact with your database and walk off with something a whole lot more valuable than coffee.
 And, I know what you're thinking...."We're developers!
 There's nothing more valuable than coffee."
 But, in this case, there is...it's your customer's private information.

 When we talk about security vulnerabilities, we expect that we're talking about something new.
 A vulnerability that was just discovered in the past few weeks.
 Something like Heartbleed where it's announced publicly the same day a patch is released.